bluebird75/luaunit/doc/index.rst

 New in version 3.2 - (in progress)
 ------------------------------------
-* distinguish between failures (failed assertion) and errors
+* Distinguish between failures (failed assertion) and errors
 * Support for new versions: Lua 5.3 and LuaJIT (2.0, 2.1 beta)
 * Validation of all lua versions on Travis CI and AppVeyor
-* Compatibility layer with forked luaunit v2.x added
+* Add compatibility layer with forked luaunit v2.x
-* added documentation about development process
+* Added documentation about development process
-* improved support for table containing keys of type table
+* Improved support for table containing keys of type table
-* small bug fixes, several internal improvements
+* Small bug fixes, several internal improvements
+* Available with a Luarock package

 New in version 3.1 - 10.
 Mar 2015
 ---------------------------------